ABOUT BLADDER ISSUES

 - Neurological disorders

-Treatments for incontinence, UTI, and other bladder problems vary upon severity, cause, and location.
-In most situations, our physicians will prescribe antibiotics while also suggesting an increase in fluid intake, or changes to your hygiene routine.
+Treatments for incontinence, UTI, and other bladder problems vary upon the severity, cause, and location.
+In most situations, our physicians will prescribe antibiotics while also suggesting an increase in fluid intake or changes to your hygiene routine.
 In certain circumstances, bladder conditions can be caused by prostate issues, low hormone levels, or malformed organs.
 In these situations, imaging studies and further medical treatment may be recommended or even required.
 Our skilled medical team is equipped to handle your unique situation with professionalism and confidentiality, and will use careful judgment in determining the best treatment for your bladder symptoms.

-University Urgent Care is equipped with a comprehensive onsite laboratory and digital x-ray technology assisting our ER doctors and nurse practitioners in efficiently diagnosing issues of the bladder.
+University Urgent Care is equipped with a comprehensive onsite laboratory and digital x-ray technology assisting our doctors and nurse practitioners in efficiently diagnosing issues of the bladder.
 Upon visiting our facility, our team will assess your symptoms and conduct a medical examination to determine the severity of your condition.
 We will then perform a series of labs, a urinalysis, and other tests to help us close in on the cause of your discomfort.
 Often, our laboratory is able to produce results within a matter of minutes.
 When diagnosing bladder conditions, urine samples and blood tests are often performed to determine where the infection lies, and which medications would best and most quickly address it.

 How do I know if something is wrong with my bladder?

 Various symptoms can be associated with a bladder issue, including:

 - Experiencing the need to urinate, even when your bladder is not full